Hedens IF

-Hedens IF is a Swedish football club located in Boden.
+Hedens IF is a Swedish football club located in Heden, Boden Municipality.

 Background

 Hedens IF currently plays in Division 3 Norra Norrland, after the promotion from Division 4 Norrbotten Norra in 2011, which is the fifth tier of Swedish football.
 They play their home matches at the Olympia, Heden in Boden, which was built using a trencher to dig the foundation.

 The club is affiliated to Norrbottens Fotbollförbund.